What steps is your nonprofit taking to retain volunteers in 2020? Here are 5 strategies to incorporate into your retention plan this year.

-Deploying strategies to retain volunteers in 2019 is crucial to the success of your nonprofit.
-If your nonprofit is like many organizations in 2019, you rely heavily on volunteers to reach your mission and goals.
+Deploying strategies to retain volunteers in 2020 is crucial to the success of your nonprofit.
+If your nonprofit is like many organizations going into 2020, you rely heavily on volunteers to reach your mission and goals.
 According to the Corporation for National & Community Service, the average volunteer retention rate in 2019 is 65%.
 In other words, approximately one out of three volunteers will stop providing service to your organization.

 The steps that your nonprofit takes to retain volunteers can have a big impact on the value that your volunteer program is driving for your organization.
 Studies have shown that the average volunteer commits 52 hours a year to a cause and each hour provided is worth around $25.43.
 Based on this data, losing just one volunteer could result in a loss of over $1200 in value annually.
 How many volunteers is your organization losing each year?
 What steps is your nonprofit taking to combat this loss?